mackslevin/music-searcher/README.md

 ## Usage

-1. Add your own API keys
+1. Add your own API key and system instruction.
+The project is set up to use a .env for these values.

 2. Run the script from the command line, providing your search prompt:
     ```